Quantum Mechanics in Terms of Realism

 {\bf 1.2~~Realism}

-While Dirac says nothing about the nature of the expected changes in quantum mechanics, Einstein's critique$^{(10-16)}$ is more specific.
-Einstein writes:

-{\narrower But in any case my conception starts from a thesis which is strongly rejected by most present-day theoreticians: {\it There is something like the ``real state''} of a physical system, which independent of any observation or measurement exists objectively and which can in principle be des cribed by means of physical terms [Which adequate terms or basic concepts have to be employed for this is in my opinion unknown at the present moment (material points? field? concepts that have still to be invented?)].
-Because of its ``metaphysical'' nature, this thesis of reality does not have the purpose of providing a statement of fact: it has really only a {\it programmatic} character.
+About the nature of the expected changes Einstein writes \cite{Ein48} - \cite[p.
+667]{Schi} - \cite{Ein53}.
+In particular in \cite[p.
+6]{Geo}: \begin{quote} But in any case my conception starts from a thesis which is strongly rejected by most present-day theoreticians: \emph{There is something like the ``real state''} of a physical system, which independent of any observation or measurement exists objectively and which can in principle be described by means of physical terms [Which adequate terms or basic concepts have to be employed for this is in my opinion unknown at the present moment (material points? field? concepts that have still to be invented?)].
+Because of its ``metaphysical'' nature, this thesis of reality does not have the purpose of providing a statement of fact: it has really only a \emph{programmatic} character.
 However, everybody, including the quantum theoreticians, sticks consistently to this thesis of reality so long as he does not discuss the foundations of quantum theory.
-Nobody doubts, for example, that there has been at a certain time a certain position of the moon's center of gravity even if no real or potential observer existed.$^{(15)}$ }

-This thesis of Einstein's is what we mean by epistemological realism.
+Nobody doubts, for example, that there has been at a certain time a certain position of the moon's center of gravity even if no real or potential observer existed. \end{quote} This thesis of Einstein's is what we mean by epistemological realism.
 We do not attempt to give a fool-proof definition of realism.
-We emphasize, however, that the type of realism adopted here does not mean that the phys ical objects and their properties exist independent of whether or not we observe them (this would be naive realism) but only means that the laws of nature can be formulated as if that were the case.
-Realism, as it is meant here, is not considered as a matter to be proved or disproved, it is a way of speaking, a language.
-It is in fact the manner in which our language works in normal (not philosophical) use, in the sense of Wittgenstein:
+We emphasize, however, that the type of realism adopted here does not insist that physical objects with their properties exist independently of whether or not we observe them (this would be naive realism); it only means that the laws of nature can be formulated {\it{as if}} that were the case.